-On average, campus ambassadors work less than five hours per week, and typically are in the position from late August through April.
-This internship is unpaid.
+On average, campus ambassadors work less than five hours per week, and commit for the academic year.
+The campus ambassador position is unpaid.

 The campus ambassador experience has helped me to better my communication and presentation skills, to be innovative in creating programs that engage others, and to advocate for international volunteer opportunities.Mario Antonio Lopez-Rodriguez, The University of Memphis

 Through the close relationship with a Peace Corps recruiter, campus ambassadors receive professional mentorship and development, including a letter of recommendation at the end of the year (contingent upon performance).

 Campus ambassadors gain résumé-building experience with the Peace Corps, a U.S. federal agency focused on building the capacity of countries abroad.
 See agency mission.

 Serving as a campus ambassador will not directly increase your chances of being selected for Peace Corps service—as it doesn't build sector-specific work skills—but it can indirectly support your application.

 As a campus ambassador, you will work closely with a Peace Corps recruiter who can review your résumé and advise you before you submit an application.